ryanturnerwebdev/netbox/docs/models/ipam/prefix.md

 ### Scope

-!!! info "This field replaced the `site` field in NetBox v4.2."
+:::info "This field replaced the `site` field in NetBox v4.2."

 The [region](../dcim/region.md), [site](../dcim/site.md), [site group](../dcim/sitegroup.md) or [location](../dcim/location.md) to which the prefix is assigned (optional).